6 Types of Governance Explained: Meaning and Dimensions

 3. The Legal framework for Development

-The bank has discussed the legal framework for development on the basis of the rule of law for stable economic growth.
+The bank has discussed the legal framework for development based on the rule of law for stable economic growth.
 The rule of law has been considered the legal dimension of governance by the state.

 The bank has highlighted two ways of understanding the rule of law: